NOTES ON RATIONAL ARGUMENT ~~

 · It is precisely worded.

 · It is appropriately qualified, when necessary.

-successful claim is arguable.
-Unless there's disagreement, there's no
+claim is arguable.
+Unless there's disagreement, there's no opportunity to be

-opportunity to be persuasive.
-Make sure someone really does disagree
+persuasive.
+Make sure someone really does disagree with your position.

 · Do reasonable people disagree?

 · Is the disagreement based on personal feeling or an objective consideration

 · The government should establish a minimum wage so that working Americans

 can reasonably subsist.